AlexGalichenko/wdio-cucumber-framework/README.md

     });
 ```

-It will add template scenarious in current feature file from feature with a specified path.
+It will add template scenarios in current feature file from feature with a specified path.

 Example: